This white scone recipe (and several variations) from Irish chef Darina Allen is the perfect treat for you to enjoy.

 Add 3/4 cup fresh raspberries and 3oz chopped white chocolate to the basic mixture after the sugar has been rubbed in.

-What Irish recipes will you be trying out for Mother's Day?
+What Irish recipes will you be trying out?
 Let us know in the comments!